tilakoli/project_v2/README.md

 - create default and animate variants
 - use onMouseEnter & onMouseLeave functions the needed divs to toggle between the variants using useState
 - set cursor-none if needed and pointer-events-none for the custom cursor to be able to be clickable.

-  2.Darkmode with tailwind css with hydration error handled.

-- yarn add next-themes
-- Wrap app js with the theme provider from next-themes
-- Change darkMode='class' in tailwind.config.js
-- Use useTheme() hook to check for system theme and handle theme toggle
-- Use useState() to handle the hydration error